brujoand/sbc/README.md

   Commands:
-  sync              - Sync repos, cogs and settings help              - Show this help text repo
-    list            - List all repos
+  sync              - Sync repos, cogs and settings help              - Show this help text list              - List all repos and their cogs configure         - Opens the sbc config in $EDITOR
-    import          - Import a repo, takes file/git url and name as parameter remove          - Remove repo, takes repo name as parameter cog
-    list            - List all cogs
-    load            - Load a cog by repo_name/cog_name configure         - Opens the sbc config in $EDITOR
 ```